-Continuous low-resolution monitoring with IoT yields more value than infrequent accurate measurements.
+Continuous low-resolution monitoring and measuring with IoT yields more value than infrequent accurate measurements.
 How does this work?
 In this article, we highlight how continuous data collection can lead to better work processes.

 One of the tools that doctors use to assess a patient’s heart condition is Electrocardiography (ECG).
 This technique produces graphs, also known as electrocardiograms.
 Doctors use the machine, and typically the diagrams are recorded as short intermittent tracings with up to ten electrodes.
 They then analyze the charts and find important information.
 ECG diagrams are created only at specific requests and cover a short period because of the costs involved and the specialized skills needed for this procedure.
 For a trained professional, ECGs can provide a detailed picture of the condition of the heart.

 However, doctors do not get all the answers they are looking for from these diagrams.
 Heart rhythm irregularities, for example, may not be detected during the brief test.
 For that reason, the Holter monitor was created – a wearable device that also performs electrocardiography.
 In most cases, doctors ask patients to wear this monitor for a few days, during which the monitor performs its measurements.
 The measurements produced by the Holter monitor are far less accurate than the standard ECG because the number of electrodes is lower.
 Also, the technical capabilities of the device limit the measurement resolution.
 Still, the results of these measurements deliver information that the standard ECG usually does not, as the Holter monitor also records during the incidents of arrhythmic heartbeats.